 You should take pictures of the vehicles, people, road conditions, and everything else that could help prove liability before the evidence disappears.

-Why Are Truck Accidents Worse Than Car Accidents?
+Why Are Truck Accidents Worse Than Motor Vehicle Accidents?

-Commercial trucks are significantly bigger and carry heavier loads, sometimes of hazardous materials than passenger vehicles.
+Commercial trucks are significantly bigger and carry heavier loads, sometimes hazardous materials, than passenger vehicles.

 Truck accidents also make it much harder for first responders to navigate the roads, leaving victims trapped in their vehicles much longer.